swinburne-sensing/pylinkam/README.md

 - [x] RH95 Humidity Controller
 - [ ] LNP96 Cooling Option (should work)

-Note that connecting multiple devices to a single host is also untested.
+Note that connecting multiple devices to a single host is untested, though the connect functions per the Linkam API *can* accept a serial number.

 ## Tested API Versions and Platforms

 - [x] `v3.0.5.5` on Windows 10
 - [x] `v3.0.15.35` on Windows 10

 In theory the SDK binary files for Linux should have identical mappings, but this hasn't been tested.
+Versions `< 1.2.3` used `WinDLL` to load the Linkam SDK binary, however more recent versions will automatically detect the platform and use `CDLL` when not on Windows.
+We don't have hardware connected to a Linux machine to test, so please report any issues.

 ## Acknowledgments

 Developed at [Swinburne University of Technology](https://swin.edu.au).
-If used in an academic project, please consider citing this work as it helps attract funding and track research outputs:
+If used in an academic or research project, please consider citing this work as it helps attract funding and track research outputs:

 ```
 C. J. Harrison and M. Shafiei. pylinkam.
 (2022).
 [Online]. doi: https://doi.org/10.5281/zenodo.6758012